siduction/sidu-manual/data/en/0207-iso-to-usb-sd_en.md

    type hex code: 8300 (Linux)
    Name: data

-We write the partition table to the medium and exit `cgdisk`, but still stay in the root console, because the second partition still needs a file system and a meaningful label to make it easier to find in the file manager during the life session after mounting.
+We write the partition table to the medium and exit `cfdisk`, but still stay in the root console, because the second partition still needs a file system and a meaningful label to make it easier to find in the file manager during the life session after mounting.
 The commands are:

 ~~~
 mkfs.ext4 -L LifeData /dev/sdb2